 Their next step was to get people to buy the book.
 They came up with a brilliant plan and one that may have been the origin of fake news, 15 years before Orwell’s “War of the Worlds” fake news radio broadcast.
 They advertised in the nation newspaper Aftenposten by putting the title of the book on the front page.
 They convinced thousands of readers that the headline was news as opposed to a publicity stunt.
 It became the most popular Easter book in Norwegian history and is considered the start of Påskekrim.

 In 1923 Easter fell on the 1st of April so in the book the police initially believed the robbery was an April Fool’s prank and took their time responding.
 This allowed the criminals to make their exit skiing across the mountains undetected.

-The authors of The Bergen train knew Easter was a time when Norwegians took the opportunity to head off to mountain cabins for relaxation (now referred to as “‘hytte”), settle down by the fire, and not think about work.
-And what better to way to get their minds off of work than a crime novel.
+The authors of The Bergen train knew Easter was a time when Norwegians took the opportunity to head off to mountain cabins (or hyttes) for relaxation, settle down by the fire, and not think about work.
+And what better to way to get their minds off work than a crime novel.

 Each year a milk company, Tine, joins in the spirit of Påskekrim by printing crime-related cartoon strips on the side of their milk cartons.

 In addition, Norwegians like to create their own Påskekrim videos and post them on YouTube.

 If you want to celebrate Påskekrim, some popular Nordic crime writers include: